-This is one of the most traditional wine bars in Malaga, and they’re known for their old barrels filled with Malaga’s fortified wines.
-Try the pajarete (sweet, but not overly so) or a seco trasañejo for something dry– with a kick!
+This is one of the most traditional wine bars in Malaga.
+They're known for their old barrels filled with Malaga's fortified wines.
+Try the pajarete (sweet, but not overly so) or a seco trasañejo for something dry—with a kick!

 Los Patios de Beatas

 Wine lover?
-You must try Los Patios de Beatas, where this wine shop/bar/restaurant serves a huge variety of wines, and many of them by the glass.
+You must try Los Patios de Beatas.
+This wine shop/bar/restaurant serves a huge variety of wines, many of them by the glass.
 If you stay for dinner, you can order their tasting menu, and enjoy a wine pairing.
-Don’t miss the local Malaga dry wines, which are up and coming and a great value for money!
+Don't miss the local Malaga dry wines, which are up and coming and a great value for money!

 Calle Beatas, 43